 5. Teach your kids how to be emotionally present.

 “Loneliness does not come from having no people around you, but from being unable to communicate the things that seem important to you.” – Swiss psychiatrist Carl Jung

-Type 5s value truth above all else.
-They often detach emotionally and withdraw into their own minds (and knowledge base) when they experience stress.
-Be sure to take breaks from your own mind in order to engage your kids, even, and especially, during stressful times.
+Enneagram 5s value truth above all else.
+They often detach emotionally and withdraw into their minds (and knowledge base) when they experience stress.
+Be sure to take breaks from your mind to engage your kids, even and especially during stressful times.
 Both parties can benefit from a deep connection in difficult situations.

 6. Show your kids how to ask for help when they need it.

 “Ask for help.
 Not because you are weak.
 But because you want to remain strong.” – Motivational speaker Les Brown

 Enneagram 5s tend to struggle alone in frustration instead of seeking help if they don’t know how to do something.
 They often value self-reliance, competence, and independence to a fault.
 As a parent who is type 5, learn to recognize and accept your shortcomings in certain areas so that you can ask for help.
 Your kids will likely follow your lead.